 This it where I switch micellar solution from step 1 with Balea 2 phase waterproof eye makeup remover.
 I shake it well, soak the cotton pad and proceed as I would normally.

-I never encountered makeup product this baby could not remove.
-It doesn’t irritate my skin and gel removes all the residual oiliness so I can afford to gently swipe makeup off and not worry about greasy effect.
+I never encountered makeup product this baby could not remove. :D It doesn’t irritate my skin and gel removes all the residual oiliness so I can afford to gently swipe makeup off and not worry about greasy effect.

 I saw this remover was reformulated and I sincerely hope it’s still as good as the old version.